WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

 6. Before Committing
     * Rebuild the solution using the Release configuration to ensure documentation is updated
     * Run all unit tests
+        * Note: If tests throw exceptions when adding blueprints from TestData just re-run them.
+There is an issue with static data sticking around that I have not been able to resolve.

 ## What to Contribute